Sunday, August 31, 2025

 If the beasts characterize God’s wrath on sin, did Christ experience such wrath for our sins?

 Praise God!
-We have a high priest who is touched with the feeling of our infirmities.
+Hebrew 4:15 says that we have a high priest who is touched with the feeling of our infirmities.
 He was in all points tempted like as we are, yet without sin.
-[18]

 Ravenous lions are overcome by relying on the Lord.
-Samson overcame a lion by the Spirit of the Lord.
-Daniel testified to his king, “My God sent His angel, and He shut the lions’ mouths, so that they have not hurt me, because I was found innocent in His sight.”
-[19]
+In Judges 14:5-6, Samson overcame a lion by the Spirit of the Lord.
+In Daniel 6:22, Daniel testified to a king, “My God sent His angel, and He shut the lions’ mouths, so that they have not hurt me, because I was found innocent in His sight.”

 The Lord’s goal is to bring whosoever’s into His eternal kingdom.
 New Jerusalem!
 A place of no tears, pain or death!